 At the same time, if your beardie is not yet trained, it can do the gaping behavior whenever you approach the enclosure, try to clean it or feed your beardie.

-Defensive behavior may also happen if you have kids that play near the enclosure or if the tank is near a window and there is a lot of activity outside.
+Defensive behavior may also happen if you have kids that play near the enclosure or if the

 Further, the addition of new decor in the enclosure may make your beardie feel anxious.